 Most non-residential buildings on campus are open to staff, students, visitors, and other guests during normal business hours, although access may be restricted.
 Some buildings are equipped with card access for after-hours use.
-Students and staff may be placed on an extended permissions list, known as the "access list", for additional facility use.
-This list is strictly controlled and maintained by Campus Safety.
+Students and staff may be placed on an extended permissions list, known as the Access list, for additional facility use.
+This list is strictly controlled and maintained.
 Limestone University is a private institution and reserves the right to deny access to the campus and its facilities.
 University policy states that all students and employees are responsible for protecting their keys and LCards to prevent loss and possible security threats.
 Any loss of University keys or LCards should be reported immediately to Campus Safety.
-Access is granted to the specific individual listed on the card and is non-transferrable.
+Access is granted to the individual and is non-transferrable.
 Campus Safety monitors facility access and will refer violators to the Student Conduct system or local law enforcement as needed.

-Security considerations used in the maintenance of Campus Facilities

-The Limestone Campus Safety Department works closely with our Facilities Department to minimize hazardous conditions.
+Security considerations used in the maintenance of Campus Facilities The Limestone Campus Safety Department works closely with our Facilities Department to minimize hazardous conditions.
 Malfunctioning lights and other unsafe conditions are reported to the Facilities for repair or correction.